Last Updated on April 12, 2024 by Pamela MacNaughtan

 Bell Stage at the Plains of Abraham – This is the festival’s main stage, and where the headliners will perform.
 FEQ takes up around 1/3 of the park, with thousands of people attending each night’s performances.
 The first performance begins at 19h (7 pm) each night, but if you want to be near the stage, you’ll need to join the crowd waiting for the gates to open.
 A pass is required for this venue.

-Aside from the “official” venues above, several bars throughout the city will feature live musical performances during Festival d’étee de Québec.
+Aside from the “official” venues above, several bars throughout the city will feature live musical performances during Festival d’été de Québec.
 For the best small venue music experiences, head to bars on rue Saint-Jean in the Saint-Jean-Baptiste neighbourhood, as well as rue Saint-Joseph Est in Saint-Roch.

 The official FEQ venues are relatively close to each other, making it easy to travel between venues.
 If you’re driving to Quebec City, plan to leave your vehicle at the hotel or in a parking garage.
 During Festival d’été de Québec, several streets are closed for pedestrian use.
 Luckily, the city is very walkable and the main venues are close to each other.

 RTC has a FestiBus pass during the festival, which is an excellent way to get around the city during festival time, without breaking your travel budget.
-The 11-day pass is 31.50 CAD, which works out to 2.87 CAD per day.
+The 11-day pass is 32.50 CAD, which works out to 2.95 CAD per day.
 The pass is good for unlimited trips on all bus routes.
-Alternatively, they also have a FestiBus pass which is 22.50 CAD for 10 trips, which is 2.05 CAD per trip.
+Alternatively, they also have a FestiBus pass which is 23.50 CAD for 10 trips, which is 2.35 CAD per trip.
 This pass is also good on all bus routes.

 Uber is also available in Quebec City, but honestly, during FEQ your feet or public transit are the way to go.

-where to stay during feq
+Where to stay during FEQ

-If you think you might be coming to Quebec City for Festival d’été de Québec, book a hotel room immediately, and you cancel it later if needed (unless you choose to pre-pay, then you’re locked in).
+If you think you might be coming to Quebec City for Festival d’été de Québec, book a hotel room immediately, and you can cancel it later if needed (unless you choose to pre-pay, then you’re locked in).
 If you know you’re coming to FEQ, book a hotel room immediately.
 If you’re coming to Quebec City during FEQ but not going to the festival, book a hotel room immediately.

 There are several hotels in Old Quebec, and during the summer months the rates hike and the rooms book up quickly.
 The best way to save a little money is to book a hotel room as early as possible.
 Hôtel Nomad is a wonderful small boutique hotel in Upper Town, as well as Hôtel Clarendon, Le Capitole Hôtel, and Hôtel Manoir Morgan.
 In Lower Town, Auberge Saint-Pierre, Auberge Saint-Antoine, and Hôtel Port-Royal are top choices.